Student Affairs Operations

 Applying for Foundation Scholarships

-The student is responsible for submitting the Foundation Scholarship Application and all documentation listed in the scholarship criteria to the Office of Development.
-The application and all required documentation must be received by February 28 (i.e., applicant letter, reference letters, etc.).
-Only one application and documentation is required for multiple Foundation Scholarships.
+The student is responsible for submitting the Foundation Scholarship Application and all documentation listed in the scholarship criteria to the Office of Advancement.

-The applicant will be considered for all scholarships through the Office of Development where all the criteria requirements have been fulfilled.
+The applicant will be considered for all scholarships through the Office of Advancement where all the criteria requirements have been fulfilled.

 The maximum number and maximum value of such scholarships will be determined by the constitution and by-laws of the NCAA Great American Conference.
 Applicants should contact the Arkansas Tech University Athletic Director at 479-968-0245.